DobzhanskyCenterSPBU/ManhattanPlot/README.md

 The results of the script are three files:

-- graphican png file;
+- graphical file (png-file 800x600px with 144dpi;

-- html file with clicable number of hits (base on -log10(p-value));
+- html file with clickable number of hits (base on -log10(p-value)).
+Number of hits define by option "dotsactive";

-- ordered json file with coordinate of hits;
+- ordered json file with coordinate of hits (ccordinates in css format);